sanko/readonly/README.md

 In short, unlike Readonly, ReadonlyX...

 - ...does not use slow `tie(...)` magic or eval.
-There should be almost no speed penalty
+There shouldn't be a speed penalty after making the structure immutable
 - ...does not strive to work on perl versions I can't even find a working build of to test against
 - ...has a single, clean API
-- Does the right thing when it comes to deep vs. shallow structures
+- ...does the right thing when it comes to deep vs. shallow structures
-- Allows implicit undef values for scalars (Readonly inconsistantly allows this for hashes and arrays but not scalars)
+- ...allows implicit undef values for scalars (Readonly inconsistantly allows this for hashes and arrays but not scalars)
 - ...a lot more I can't think of right now but will add when they come to me
 - ...is around 100 lines instead of 460ish so maintaining it will be a breeze

 # Requirements